Proteusiq/hadithi/mlfluke/README.md

 Let’s code.
 It easier to show than to explain.

-Exploring how far ML interpretability goes and where a classical data mining ⛏ {domain experience} comes in.
+Exploring how far ML interpretability goes and where classical data mining ⛏ {domain experience} comes in.

 As said, code is more worthy than a thousand words.